KTM 790 ADVENTURE (2019 - 2020) Review

 While it’s not fast like its big brother KTM 1290 Super Adventure or Ducati Multistrada Enduro, what it does have is easy to access and fun to play with.
 There is a great throttle connection giving precise control everywhere in the rev range.

-It’s an all new model so no user data is currently available.
 Service intervals are generous, with an oil change every 9320 miles.

 You get a lot of tech and equipment as standard on the KTM, but there are a host of extras available including: